Cracking the Chocolate Code: Your Go-To Guide for Sweet Success

 Bittersweet and Semi-Sweet Chocolate

 Again, a bakers’ only chocolate.
 Bittersweet chocolate tends to have less sugar than semi-sweet chocolate, but they are often interchangeable in recipes.
 Both names are used to describe either blocks of cooking chocolate or bagged chocolate chips.
-The package or store display will usually tell you what percentage of cacao they contain, so it’s up to you how rich you want the chocolate to be.
+The package or store display will usually tell you what percentage of cacao they contain, so it is up to you how rich you want the chocolate to be.
 Again, we recommend buying the best chocolate you can afford.

 chocolate, anti-cancer recipes, Cook For Your Life